chramostatm/chramostatm/README.md

 - 👋 Hi, I’m @chramostatm
 - 👀 I’m interested in: All things related to Computer Science, Cyber Security and Math
 - 🌱 I’m currently learning: Network Security and Applied Cryptography
-- 💞️ I’m looking to collaborate on: anything! but I have a soft spot for more mathematical projects and open source Cyber Security projects.
+- 💞️ I’m willing to collaborate on: anything!
+However, I have a soft spot for mathematical projects and open-source Cyber Security projects.
   - ☕️ GitHub not your cuppa tea?
 Just let me know.
 - 📫 reach me through Word of Mouth